 Whether you choose to file for legal separation or a divorce, it is best to know which option suits you best.
 If you are unsure, it is advisable to seek an experienced family law attorney so that you may discuss your concerns and become more informed about the differences between filing for legal separation as opposed to a divorce.

 Authored by IRWIN & IRWIN.
-IRWIN & IRWIN Family Law is located in Fullerton and Newport Beach, California.
+IRWIN & IRWIN Family Law is located in Fullerton, California.
 We provide a full suite of family law services from divorce litigation, divorce mediation, child custody issues, domestic violence restraining orders and representing minors in court.
 “Every situation is different, and some come with very complex financial issues.
 Our legal team is hereto support you during a very troubling time and prepare you for court, or to atleast help negotiate or mediate the issues out to establish an equitable legal resolution,” says Kelly Irwin, Senior Litigator at the firm.